Yarwin/facebook-group-downloader/README.md

 # Facebook group downloader

 #### Usage
-Simply use `docker-compose up` and navigate to localhost:8000.
+Simply use `docker-compose up` and navigate to localhost:8000 using browser of your choice.